Medical Alarm Register terms and conditions

 1. You confirm that to the best of your knowledge any information you submit to the nbn Medical Alarm Register is correct and accurate.

 2. Registering a medical alarm on the MAR will allow nbn to identify households or premises with medical alarms where action may be needed to help minimise a break in service.

-3. The rollout of the nbn™ network involves new technologies and some existing devices, including medical alarms, may not be compatible with these at all times.
+3. The rollout of the nbn™ broadband access network involves new technologies and some existing devices, including medical alarms, may not be compatible with these at all times.

 5. nbn is not in a position to provide advice about specific devices due to the wide range of different devices in the market.